“Assume a virtue, if you have it not.”

 (“Give a dog a good name.”)

-(This is the twenty-sixth in a series of articles where I will encapsulate each of Dale Carnegie’s timeless, life-changing principles for dealing with people.
+(This is the twenty-eighth in a series of articles where I will encapsulate each of Dale Carnegie’s timeless, life-changing principles for dealing with people.
 (Adapted from How to Win Friends and Influence People.))*